bseltz-cohesity/scripts/reports/powershell/registeredSources/README.md

 ## Parameters

-* -vip: DNS or IP of the Cohesity Cluster
+* -vip: (optional) DNS or IP of the Cohesity Cluster (default is helios.cohesity.com)
 * -username: Cohesity User Name
 * -domain: (optional) defaults to 'local'
+* -heliosAccessCluster: (optional) if vip is helios.cohesity.com then connect to this cluster name through helios